meerkatzenwildschein/NtfyNewtabSubscriberExtension/README.md

 - **Attachments Support**: Displays messages with attachments directly within the tabs.
 - **Images Support**: Automatically shows images embedded in messages.

+## Known Issues
+Google Crome sets plugins to idle state, which unfortunately can only be prevented to a limited extent, so that messages are sometimes only delivered after a browser restart.
+As a work-around, you can open the configuration dialogue and press the save button without making any changes.
+The plugin will then be reloaded.

 ## Installation

 1. Clone the repository or download the zip file and extract it.